 Demand responsive services can dynamically fill network gaps to meet user needs outside of traditional operating hours and across rural communities, while reallocation of existing road space for bus priority can unlock significant time savings and user benefits.
-Many partner authorities, particularly in Mayoral Combined Authority areas are taking the first steps towards greater control of their bus networks.
+Many partner authorities, particularly in Mayoral Combined Authority areas, are taking the first steps towards greater control of their bus networks.
+This includes franchised bus services in Greater Manchester, as part of the delivery of the Bee Network.
 We will work together with Partners to support bus reform in the North and increase bus patronage.